Allie-Ang/coding-quiz/README.md

 This is a timed quiz on JavaScirpt.

 If the user gets an answer wrong, the timer automatically reduces time from the clock.
+Prompts will appear to the user if their answer choice was correct or incorrect.

 The user is also able to save their scores with initials.